Colombia FARC rebels complete disarmament

 Critics said it was too lenient on FARC members, some of whom will get amnesties or reduced sentences for crimes in the conflict.

-The move is a key part of efforts to end the conflict completely.
+Santos says he wants to seal a "complete peace" by reaching a deal with the country's last active rebel group, the leftist National Liberation Army (ELN).

-The last active rebel force, the National Liberation Army (ELN), has started talks with the government in Bogota, but has been blamed for continuing confrontations with state forces.
+The ELN started talks with the government this year, though it has been blamed for ongoing confrontations with state forces.

+It kidnapped two Dutch journalists on Jun 19 and freed them five days later.

+Officials say remnants of right-wing paramilitary groups are also fighting the ELN in rural areas for control of the drug trade that has fuelled the conflict.